cube-js/cube/docs/Cube.js-Backend/Query-Format.md

 ## Boolean logical operators

 Filters can contain `or` and `and` logical operators.

-logical operators have only one of following properties:
+Logical operators have only one of the following properties:

 - `or` An array with two or more filters or other logical operators
 - `and` An array with two or more filters or other logical operators